matloff/omsi/README.md

 ```

 The main tool is **Grading/AutoGradeOMSI.R**.
 This code is in R, as it
-is an adaptation from an earlier system I had developed; also, its
+is an adaptation from an earlier system I had developed; also, R's
 statistical and graphic capabilities facilitate analysis of the exam
 grades.
 (There is also a file **AutoGrade.py** in that directory, but
 it is under development.)